 He still bites everything he likes.

-And, for the last month, when Chester was starting to die, I was very stern with Klonopin.
+For the last month, when Chester was starting to die, I was very stern with Klonopin.
 I didn’t want him to attack Chester while Chester was feeling like shit.
 I made a deal with Special K, that he could attack Chester, but only with licks, no biting, no punching him in the face anymore.

 So, he was gentle and careful, when we got Moose.